-- Fire Insurance is taken for losses against fire and special allied perils such as , storms, floods, tempests, earthquakes, inundations, lightning strikes, land subsidence, including losses on account of business interruption, delays in start up , loss of profits or consequential loss etc - Fire Policy covers: cover against lightning, explosion/implosion, aircraft damage, riot, strike and malicious damage, storm, cyclone, typhoon, hurricane, flood and inundation, impact damage, subsidence and landslide including rockslide, bursting and/or overflowing of water tanks, apparatus and pipes, missile testing operations, accidental leakage from automatic sprinkler installations, bush fire etc but does not cover a certain amount known as "excess" under the policy.
-Loss or damage caused by war and warlike operations, nuclear perils, pollution or Contamination, electrical/mechanical breakdown, burglary and housebreaking are excluded. - Marine insurance includes - (a) Hull insurance which is concerned with the insurance of ships (hull, machinery, etc - (b) Cargo insurance which provides insurance cover in respect of loss of or damage to goods during transit by rail, road, sea or air. - Motor insurance policy is a contract between the insured and the insurer in which the insurer promises to indemnify the financial liability in event of loss to the insured. - "Liability insurance" is used to shift the burden of responsibility on the shoulders of the insurance company and to protect themselves from unnecessary expenses.
-There are several types of liability insurances which includes Public Liability insurance, Product Liability insurance, Professional Liability Insurance, Directors and Officers Liability Insurance (D&O) - "Health insurance is an insurance, which covers the financial loss arising out of poor health condition or due to permanent disability, which results in loss of income." - A health insurance policy is a contract between an insurer and an individual or group, in which the insurer agrees to provide specified health insurance at an agreed upon price (premium). - Personal Accident is an insurance cover wherein, in the event of the person sustaining bodily injuries resulting solely and directly from an accident caused by external, violent & visible means, resulting into death or disablement - National Agricultural Insurance Scheme (NAIS) is the Government sponsored crop insurance scheme under implementation in the country since Rabi 1999-2000 season as part of risk management in agriculture with the objective of providing financial support to the farmers in the event of failure of crops as a result of natural calamities, pests and diseases.
+- (1) Fire Insurance is taken for losses against fire and special allied perils such as , storms, floods, tempests, earthquakes, inundations, lightning strikes, land subsidence, including losses on account of business interruption, delays in start up , loss of profits or consequential loss etc - (2) Fire Policy covers: cover against lightning, explosion/implosion, aircraft damage, riot, strike and malicious damage, storm, cyclone, typhoon, hurricane, flood and inundation, impact damage, subsidence and landslide including rockslide, bursting and/or overflowing of water tanks, apparatus and pipes, missile testing operations, accidental leakage from automatic sprinkler installations, bush fire etc but does not cover a certain amount known as "excess" under the policy.
+Loss or damage caused by war and warlike operations, nuclear perils, pollution or Contamination, electrical/mechanical breakdown, burglary and housebreaking are excluded. - (a) Marine insurance includes - (b) Hull insurance which is concerned with the insurance of ships (hull, machinery, etc - (3) Cargo insurance which provides insurance cover in respect of loss of or damage to goods during transit by rail, road, sea or air. - (4) Motor insurance policy is a contract between the insured and the insurer in which the insurer promises to indemnify the financial liability in event of loss to the insured. - "Liability insurance" Liability insurance is a part of the general insurance system of risk financing to protect the purchaser (the "insured") from the risks of liabilities imposed by lawsuits and similar claims.
+It protects the insured in the event he or she is sued for claims that come within the coverage of the insurance policy.
+There are several types of liability insurances which includes Public Liability insurance, Product Liability insurance, Professional Liability Insurance, Directors and Officers Liability Insurance (D&O), Lift(Third Party) Insurance. - (5) "Health insurance is an insurance, which covers the financial loss arising out of poor health condition or due to permanent disability, which results in loss of income." - A health insurance policy is a contract between an insurer and an individual or group, in which the insurer agrees to provide specified health insurance at an agreed upon price (premium). - (6) IRDA had formulated new rules for standarizing health Insurance in India. - (7) Personal Accident is an insurance cover wherein, in the event of the person sustaining bodily injuries resulting solely and directly from an accident caused by external, violent & visible means, resulting into death or disablement - (8) National Agricultural Insurance Scheme (NAIS) is the Government sponsored crop insurance scheme under implementation in the country since Rabi 1999-2000 season as part of risk management in agriculture with the objective of providing financial support to the farmers in the event of failure of crops as a result of natural calamities, pests and diseases.
 Agriculture Insurance Company of India (AIC) Ltd. is the Implementing Agency of the Scheme.
 The scheme is available to all the farmers loanee and non-loanee both irrespective of their size of holding.
-It envisages coverage of all the food crops (cereals, millets and pulses), oilseeds and annual commercial/horticultural crops, in respect of which past yield data is available for adequate number of years.

-- Crop insurance is a means of protecting the agriculturist against financial losses due to uncertainties that may arise from crop failures/losses arising from named or all unforeseen perils beyond their control. - Fidelity insurance protects organizations from loss of money, securities, or inventory resulting from crime.
+It envisages coverage of all the food crops (cereals, millets and pulses), oilseeds and annual commercial/horticultural crops, in respect of which past yield data is available for adequate number of years. - (9) Crop insurance is a means of protecting the agriculturist against financial losses due to uncertainties that may arise from crop failures/losses arising from named or all unforeseen perils beyond their control. - (10) Fidelity insurance protects organizations from loss of money, securities, or inventory resulting from crime.
 Common Fidelity claims allege employee dishonesty, embezzlement, forgery, robbery, safe burglary, computer fraud, wire transfer fraud, counterfeiting, and other criminal acts.